 Coconut Carrot Cake

-Every healthy diet needs a little bit of a treat — and luckily, this treat is good for you!
-Carrots bring a dose of sweetness to smoothies, as well as beta-carotene, vitamin C and fiber.
+Carrots bring a dose of sweetness to smoothies, as well as beta-carotene, vitamin C, and fiber.
 Bananas are also full of fiber, as well as potassium, and cinnamon is a natural anti-inflammatory that helps with both complexion and regulating blood sugar.
-Imagine walnuts as the “cake” part of this smoothie, providing a dose of nutty sweetness and Omega-3s, as well as potent cancer-fighting compounds.
-Round this healthy dessert out with some unsweetened coconut flakes, and get your dessert fix without any of those pesky refined sugars.
+Walnuts provide a dose of nutty sweetness and Omega-3s, as well as potent cancer-fighting compounds.
+Round this healthy breakfast out with some unsweetened coconut flakes, and get your dessert fix without any of those pesky refined sugars.

 Many people know that spinach is high in nutrients like iron, folate and vitamins A and K, but it also has quite a hefty dose of vitamin C per serving.
 Lemon is full of vitamin C as well, and grapes have it too, as well as powerful antioxidants called polyphenols.
 Almonds are some of the healthiest nuts you can eat (studies suggest a handful a day might just help you lose weight), and pears have a delicate, sweet taste combined with lots of fiber.
 You’ll feel lifted, energized and light on your feet with this low calorie, high fiber drink.